Skip to main content

 Language: The national language of Spain is Castilian Spanish, but many regions have their own language.
 In the northeast region of Catalonia, Catalan is just as common as Spanish, and a similar dialect is spoken in Valencia.
 In the central part of the north coast, Basque (known locally as Euskera) is spoken.
 Galician (shaped by Celtic and Portuguese) is spoken in Galicia, in the northwest.
 There are many other regional languages, some of which—like Silbo Gomero, a whistled language from one of the Canary Islands—are nationally protected.

 UNESCO-listed sites: Spain is home to a whopping 50 UNESCO World Heritage Sites.
-One of the best things to do in Spain includes seeing the renowned architectural works of Antoni Gaudí, such as the Sagrada Familia cathedral and Park Güell in Barcelona.
-Southern Spain encompasses incredibly preserved Roman and Moorish buildings, such as the Alhambra in Granada, La Mezquita in Córdoba, and the Alcázar of Seville.
+One of the best things to do in Spain includes seeing the renowned architectural works of Antoni Gaudí, such as the Sagrada Familia cathedral and Park Guell in Barcelona.
+Southern Spain encompasses incredibly preserved Roman and Moorish buildings, such as the Alhambra in Granada, La Mezquita in Cordoba, and the Alcazar of Seville.

 Phrases to know: